utkarshs-ingh/competitive_coding/README.md

 # competetive_coding
-Repo contains practice on various Data structure and Algorithm problems from Codechef,Codeforces,HackerRank and GeeksForGeeks.
+Repo contains practice on various Data structure and Algorithm problems from Codechef, Codeforces, HackerRank and GeeksForGeeks.